peteCoder/peteCoder/README.md

 insight to solving problems relating to the financial industry.
 I am proficient in frontend and backend technologies like React, Django, Flask and Fast API.
 With this, I know you might call a **Pythonista** or a **JavaScript Enthusiast**.
 Well, that's me! :v:
-I'm not just a programmer.
-I am a team player.

 I am also seeking for opportunities to work in software development teams.